 Artists renew society.
 There will always be artists, and new artists are everywhere.
-For 75 years, New Contemporaries has supported emerging and early career artists with advice, introductions, opportunities, exhibitions and mentoring.
+For three quarters of a century, New Contemporaries has supported emerging and early career artists with exhibitions, mentoring, residencies, public programming and opportunities to develop and share new work.

 History